2lian/asyncio-for-robotics/using_with_ros.md

 #### Examine the code

-That's it, 3 lines, non-blocking.
-The subscriber is implemented by `afor` so creation with `ros2.Sub` is easier than the previous ROS 2 publisher.
+That's it!
+The subscriber is safely implemented by `afor` so creation with `ros2.Sub` is easier than the previous ROS 2 publisher.
 The `async for` loop will execute every time a new message is received.
 If there are no messages it will wait. (the only way to exit this loop is to `break`)

 ```python
 async def hello_world_subscriber():